 If someone is accompanying you, please call ahead to let the Office of Student Conduct staff know so arrangements can be made for meeting space.

-- What do I need to wear, or bring with me, to a conference?
+- What do I need to wear, or bring with me, to a conduct conversation?

 - What if I don’t show up?

 We encourage students to be present to provide information that is important to the case.
 If you fail to appear:

 - Code violations may be identified and sanctions may be issued in your absence

 - A hold may be placed on your University account preventing you from performing any official University action (e.g., registration) until you complete the conference

 I am an impacted party; what are my choices and rights?

 If you are an impacted party of a student’s misconduct, you are encouraged to report violations of law to the proper on- or off-campus authorities, if you haven't already done so.
 Additionally, you can choose to file an incident report with the Office of Student Conduct.
 The Office of Student Conduct can assist impacted parties in accessing services on campus or in the community to support them through the experience.
 An impacted party may have the opportunity to be involved as a witness or as an equal partner in any conduct process that develops as a result of the complaint.
 They are also able to provide information without committing to participating in the process.

 I am a witness; what is my obligation?